influxdata/influxdb-plugin-fluent/README.md

     measurement     h2o
     # The list of record keys that are stored in InfluxDB as 'tag'.
     tag_keys        ["location", "type"]
+    # Specifies if the Fluentd's event tag is included into InfluxDB tags (ex. 'fluentd=system.logs).'
+    tag_fluentd     true

     # The time precision of timestamp.
 You should specify either second (s), millisecond (ms),
     # microsecond (us), or nanosecond (ns).